-Visit Alaska by Large- to Mid-sized Cruise Ship
+Large- to Mid-Sized Cruise Ship

 A large ship cruise can sound like heaven or hell, depending on your personality.
 In reality, an Alaska cruise has appeal for the vivacious party goer and for the seeker of solitude, for the passive and for the active.
 A cruise ship offers a wide variety of experiences and is a good choice for travel groups where members have a mix of tastes and dispositions.

-- a wide variety of options for dining and activities
+- A wide variety of options for dining and activities

-- stay in the same room every night, so you can unpack once and settle in
+- Stay in the same room every night, so you can unpack once and settle in

-- can be crowded in public areas
+- Can be crowded in public areas

-- additional expenses (shore excursions, photos, spa treatments, beverages, etc) can add up significantly
+- Additional expenses (shore excursions, photos, spa treatments, beverages, etc) can add up significantly

-- potential for seasickness
+- Potential for seasickness

-Visit Alaska by Small Cruise Ship
+Small Cruise Ship

 As an alternative to traveling with thousands aboard a major cruise ship, you can cruise Alaska aboard a small ship.
 Small-ship cruises are available for a few dozen to a few hundred guests.

-- no crowds, more intimate
+- No crowds, more intimate

-- smaller vessels can get closer to scenery and wildlife
+- Smaller vessels can get closer to scenery and wildlife

-- less room to move around
+- Less room to move around

-- fewer dining and entertainment options
+- Fewer dining and entertainment options

-Visit Alaska by Escorted Land Tour
+Escorted Land Tour

 Relax and let someone else take you around.
 The Alaska Railroad and posh tour buses provide the transportation for many of the guided tours of Alaska.

-- no stress over travel logistics (directions, nightly reservations, parking, admission tickets, etc)
+- No stress over travel logistics (directions, nightly reservations, parking, admission tickets, etc)

-- change rooms each night
+- Change rooms each night

-- no sleeping in
+- No sleeping in

-- food quality varies
+- Food quality varies

-Visit Alaska by Land on Your Own
+By Land on Your Own

 If your ideal Alaska trip includes attractions or destinations that aren't among the most popular, traveling on your own, using your own form of transportation, is your best option.
 This mode of travel is also a good choice for people who plan to include camping or backpacking in their itinerary.

-- truly independent
+- Truly independent

-- can linger or stop at will
+- Can linger or stop at will

-- can go off the beaten path
+- Can go off the beaten path

-- planning your custom itinerary can be time consuming
+- Planning your custom itinerary can be time-consuming

-- worry over travel logistics can be stressful (directions, finding services, parking, etc)
+- Worry over travel logistics can be stressful (directions, finding services, parking, etc)

-However you plan to visit the grand and glorious state of Alaska, you'll be sure to come home with memories to treasure for lifetime.
+However you plan to visit the grand and glorious state of Alaska, you'll be sure to come home with memories to treasure for a lifetime.
 And a list of things to explore "next time".